guillaumedsde/docker-scanservjs/README.md

 - linux/s390x

 All you have to do is use a recent version of docker and it will pull the appropriate version of the image [guillaumedsde/docker-scanservjs](https://hub.docker.com/repository/docker/guillaumedsde/docker-scanservjs) from the docker hub.

+**note:** this image is no longer built for `linux/386` as the official NodeJS image has dropped support for this platform.
+If you need a build for this platform, I might be able to arrange it, open an issue.

 ## 🙏 Credits